tomoya/consult-ghq/README.md

 ### consult-ghq-find

-Select a repository from the [ghq](https://github.com/x-motemen/ghq) list and then find repository files using [affe-find](https://github.com/minad/affe) (similar to consult-find).
+Select a repository from the [ghq](https://github.com/x-motemen/ghq) list and then find repository files using [affe-find](https://github.com/minad/affe) (if installed) or consult-find.

-If you want to use consult-find instead, you can change like below:
+If you want to use consult-find despite having affe installed, you can change like below:

 ```elisp
 (setq consult-ghq-find-function #'consult-find)